peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * <i>bytes</i>: A byte array representing an email message.

  * <i>headerFieldName</i>: The name of the header field to extract.
 This name will be compared with the names of header fields in the given message using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U + 005A) in both strings to basic lower-case letters.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.).

 <b>Return Value:</b>